-Bartering is the act of trading one good or service for another, without the exchange of money.
-A bartering economy differs from a monetary economy is a variety of ways.
-The primary difference is that goods or services are exchanged immediately, and the exchange is reciprocal, meaning it’s a fair trade, with each party getting the thing they want or need in an even amount to what they are offering in exchange.
+Bartering is the act of trading one good or service for another without using a medium of exchange such as money.
+A bartering economy differs from a monetary economy in a variety of ways.
+The primary difference is that goods or services are exchanged immediately, and the exchange is reciprocal, meaning it’s a negotiated or fair trade, with each party getting the thing they want or need in an even amount to what they are offering in exchange.

 Uses of Bartering

 Bartering is generally conducted directly between two parties; however, it may be done multilaterally through a trade exchange.
 Developed countries generally don’t engage in barters unless they’re done in conjunction with the standard monetary system of the country, and even then, it is only used in rare instances.

 In times of monetary crisis or collapse, a barter system is often established as a means to continue the trading of goods and services and to keep a country functioning.
 This may occur if physical money is simply not available, or if a country sees hyperinflation or a deflationary spiral.

 There are a number of reasons why a barter economy or being able to barter is beneficial.
 As mentioned above, there may be times where cash is not readily available, but goods or services are.